Tyxiang/markdown-website/src/file/default-config.md

 ### right

-Simply use markdown files to build
+Simply use markdown files
-a single page web page.
+to build a website

 ## footer
 ---